DSV8/FEUP-PFL/README.md

     game_cycle(NewGameState).
 ```

-The player then needs to input 2 different coordinates due to the predicate choose_move/2, those coordinates being the origin position of a piece owned by that player and the destination position of that same piece (where the player wants to place that piece).
-Both those coordinates that the player inputs are evaluated by the predicate validate_move/3 to check if the move is valid or not.
+<div align="left"><font size="3">The player then needs to input 2 different coordinates due to the predicate choose_move/2, those coordinates being the origin position of a piece owned by that player and the destination position of that same piece (where the player wants to place that piece).
+Both those coordinates that the player inputs are evaluated by the predicate validate_move/3 to check if the move is valid or not.</font></div>

 ```prolog
 % validate_move(+GameState, ?CoordsOrigin, ?CoordsDestination)